SEAF-CS/csiem-data/code/import/DWER/readme.md

 All these scripts take a long time to run and produce the final output.
 Currently there is 4.1M data points which require a high degree of manipulation to fit the required data formats.

+# DWER CSPHY
+See the read me in the [DWER CSPHY directory](./CSPHY/Readme.md).

+# DWER SWANESTPHY
+See the read me in the [DWER SWANESTPHY directory](./SWANESTPHY/Readme.md)